codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # This is a script that takes a list of words as input and prints only words that appear exactly once.
 14. It must be in that file
 # This script displays lines containing the pattern “root” from the file /etc/passwd
+15. Count that words
+# This script displays the number of lines that contain the pattern “bin” in the file /etc/passwd